 How does radon infiltrate the home?

 Approximately 1 in 15 homes in the United States contain elevated levels of radon.
 Whether you live in an energy-efficient home or an older home built in the 1970s, radon can enter your home.
-The toxic gas enters the home through small openings like cracks in walls, concrete slabs, footings, and small openings, such as those near the sump pump, and is likely to spread rapidly inside a poorly ventilated home once trapped inside.
+The ugly truth about radon is that it enters the home through small openings like cracks in walls, concrete slabs, footings, and small openings, such as those near the sump pump, and is likely to spread rapidly inside a poorly ventilated home once trapped inside.

 Is Radon Testing Necessary?